exportsdk/sample-react-pdf-api/README.md

 # sample-react-pdf-api
 A barebones NodeJS API that will generate PDFs with the help of React PDF.
 This repo was created for the tutorial [How to Generate PDFs with NodeJS and React PDF](https://exportsdk.com/how-to-generate-pdfs-with-nodejs).

 ## Getting started
-###Install the dependencies.
+### Install dependencies

 ```bash
 npm install